-J&K: LeT terrorist arrested in Sopore
+J&K: LeT terrorist arrested in Army, police joint operation

 On October 28, terrorists shot dead a truck driver, a resident of Katra in Udhampur district, in J&K's Anantnag.

 On October 12, five people were injured after the terrorists hurled a grenade at Hari Singh High Street in Srinagar.
-All the injured are civilians.
+All the injured were civilians.

+Today's comes a day after terrorists set ablaze a school in Shopian.